zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/providers/azure.md

 This section defines how users [connect](https://learn.microsoft.com/en-us/azure/virtual-machines/linux-vm-connect) to the VM instance.

-### Authentication type
+### Authentication type (Linux systems)

  `SSH public key` is the most common and recommended choice.

  ### Username

  Create an appropriate user name (default is `azureuser`).
+Windows VMs will also require a password to be set.

- ### SSH public key resource / Key pair name
+ ### SSH public key resource / Key pair name (Linux systems)

  Use an existing key pair or generate a new one, as defined by `Key pair name`.
 If `Generate new key pair` is selected, your private key will be generated during the [Create](#create-instance) step.

 ## Inbound port rules

 These settings can be used to limit access to your VM.
 See the documentation for more info.
-This can be left as default.
+This can generally be left as default.
+Linux systems will be connected to by SSH.
+Windows by Remote Desktop Protocol (RDP).

+## Licensing (Windows only)

+Tick the box to confirm you have an appropriate license to deploy a Windows virtual machine.
+See the [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/windows-desktop-multitenant-hosting-deployment) for information.

 ## Other settings